 - Anti-convulsive activity

 In traditional medicine Indigofera tinctoria is used to treat various diseases.
 As a preventive medicine for hydrophobia, its leaves juice is taken with an equal amount of milk for three days.

-For treating spleen and liver enlargement, fresh leaves juice or pulverised powder is taken with honey.
+For treating spleen and the liver enlargement, fresh leaves juice or pulverised powder is taken with honey.
 In treatment of some other diseases such as lung diseases, cough, asthma, heart palpitations, edema its leaves juice is orally administered.

 The decoction of its root is given for treating poisoning.

 The leaves has antiseptic and astringent action and used externally to cure cuts, wounds, ulcers, piles and similar skin conditions.

 The leaf powder of Indigo is natural hair dye.
 It can be mixed with henna powder for colouring hair.
 Indigo is also used in preparation of various hair oils.